eryxcoop/eryxcoop.github.io/_posts/2024-11-27-The-Power-of-GPU-Parallelization-Applied-to-Cryptography-Primitives.md

 And the difference is ridiculous.
 Even when comparing against an AVX-optimized CPU algorithm (AVX being a single-instruction-multiple-data architecture).

-And the next chart shows how this difference scales proportionally to the amount of elements involved.
+The next chart shows how this difference scales proportionally to the amount of elements involved.

 <p style="text-align: center">
 <img src="/assets/img/power-of-gpu-parallelization-line-graph.png" alt="GPU vs CPU + AVX for different array sizes" width=700 />
 </p>

 The following graph depicts the time taken for the Stwo prover to compute a proof.
-Stwo is a Circle Starks prover which can call itself the fastest at the time of writing.
+Stwo is a Circle Starks prover that can call itself the fastest at the time of writing.
 The times shown are for the accumulated proving time of CPU with AVX against GPU.

 <p style="text-align: center">